nix-community/crate2nix/README.md

 **Out of the box support for libraries with non-rust dependencies**: It builds on top of the `buildRustCrate` function from [NixOS](https://nixos.org/) so that native dependencies of many rust libraries are already correctly fetched when needed.
-If your library with native dependencies is not yet supported, you can create an overlay to add the needed configuration to the `defaultCrateOverrides`.
+If your library with native dependencies is not yet supported, you can customize `defaultCrateOverrides` / `crateOverrides`, see below.

 **Easy to understand nix template**: The actual nix code is generated via `templates/build.nix.tera` so you can fix/improve the nix code without knowing rust if all the data is already there.